 The international Communist movement is no longer the unambigious asset to the USSR that it once was.
-Threats to Soviet leadership and control of both ruling and non-ruling parties are growing.
+Soviet leadership and control of both ruling and non-ruling Communist parties is under increasing challenge.
 The turmoil in Poland and problems in Romania underscore the limited effectiveness of Moscow's costly policy of buying stability and loyalty in Eastern Europe through economic subsidies.

-The objective possibilities for continuing to pursue this policy, moreover, are fading quickly due to Soviet economic problems and Western resistance to deeper economic involvement in Eastern Europe.
+East European countries, beset by economic problems, are being pressed to forge closer economic links to the USSR.
+The objective possibilities for the USSR to continue to pursue a policy of buying political stability there, however, are fading quickly due to Soviet economic problems and Western resistance to deeper economic involvement in Eastern Europe.
 In the coming decade slow economic growth in Eastern Europe will threaten regime stability in bloc countries.
 The downfall of a corrupt and incompetent party leadership in Poland, precipitated by the protests of a popular workers' movement, and the use of the military to fill the gap, also raise disquieting questions about the legitimacy and effectiveness of Communist party rule throughout the bloc.

-Despite these problems, Moscow's options are limited.
+In dealing with these problems, Moscow's options are limited.
 An economic bailout would be too costly.
 Economic reform and greater Western involvement would diminish central control and could stimulate pressures for political reform.
 A resort to greater repression, on the other hand, would further complicate Moscow's relations in the West and the Third World.

-Beyond Eastern Europe, the most serious challenge to Soviet control and orthodoxy in the world Communist movement comes from Burocommunism.
+Beyond Eastern Europe, another serious challenge to Soviet control and orthodoxy in the world Communist movement comes from Eurocommunism.
 The West European parties are trying to balance their ties to the Soviet Communist Party with their own national and political interests.
 They resist Soviet efforts to subordinate national parties to Soviet control.
 Criticism of Soviet policies has now become common and probably will increase if the Soviets increase repression at home and political and military expansion abroad.